 Last Updated on by

-SO IT ALL BEGAN LAST WEEK.
+SO IT ALL BEGAN WITH SOCIAL MEDIA.
 I was scrolling through Instagram stories, because that’s been my favorite distraction lately, despite the fact that I’m somewhat angry with Instagram for shortening users attention spans and therefore ruining the blogging industry.

 LONG LIVE WRITTEN WORD!

 As I scrolled through the daily IG “story” of an elite endurance athlete I admire, my (short) attention was grabbed by a boomerang video of her in a red light therapy bed.
 Immediately my mind thought of the “Total Body Enhancement” contraptions at my local Planet Fitness.